boxboat/training-labs/labs-06.md

 ```

 When using play-with-docker the published port should be visible as a link near
 the node IP.
 This may take a few minutes to appear.
+If you have full screened
+your terminal, you'll need to exit full screen by pressing Alt-Enter.

 ## Create a Network